Starcounter/Docs/guides/network/middleware.md

 ### PartialToStandaloneHtmlProvider

-This middleware class checks if the HTML is a full document, or essentially if it starts with a `doctype`.
+This middleware class checks if the HTML is a full document, or essentially if it starts with a `<!DOCTYPE html>`.
 If it is not a full HTML document, it wraps the existing HTML inside the body of an HTML document that contains the following:

 1. A `puppet-client` element to create a WebSocket connection
 2. Import links to the Starcounter custom elements `starcounter-include` and `starcounter-debug-aid`